Package 'basilisk'

 Description

-Obtain a path to a Conda environment, lazily installing it if necessary.
+Obtain a path to a virtual environment, lazily creating it if it does not already exist.

 Usage